How Much Is My Website Worth? (Website Valuation Guide)

 How Much Is My Website Worth?
 (Common Valuation Model)

-Sometimes profit from the trailing 12 months will be used to determine the value, and other times the average monthly profit from the past 3 or 6 months will be used instead.
-Larger sales of established websites typically go off of the past 12 months.
+Sometimes, profit from the trailing 12 months will be used to determine the value, and other times, the average monthly profit from the past 3 or 6 months will be used instead.
+Larger sales of established websites typically use the past 12 months.
 Smaller sales and sites that haven’t been around as long may use the average of the past 3-6 months.

 You may see the multiple expressed in yearly or monthly profit.
 For example, 3x annual profit would be the same as 36x monthly profit.
 Brokers and marketplaces that work mostly with deals over $1 million typically use a yearly multiple (like 3x, for example), and those that work with smaller deals often express it in monthly multiples (36x).

-The average multiples used in determining valuations have increased over the years, but slightly decreased recently.
+The average multiples used in determining valuations have fluctuated over the years, but slightly decreased recently.

 When I started my first blog in 2007, many website sales fell in the range of 20-30x monthly profit.
-Several years later, 30-36x was more common.
+Several years later, 24-36x was more common.
 In 2021 and early 2022, 42x average monthly profit (3.5x annual profit) was fairly typical for an established content or e-commerce site sold through a broker.
-In 2023, valuations have declined slightly.
+In 2023 and 2024, valuations have declined.
+Today, most content and e-commerce sites sell in the 24-36x range.

-Over the past decade, selling prices have increased because there are far more buyers and investors today than years ago.
-Increased demand drives prices higher.
+Over the previous decade, selling prices increased because there are far more buyers and investors today than years ago.
+Increased demand drove prices higher.
+In 2024, economic concerns, higher interest rates, and severe Google algorithm updates have negatively impacted the typical online business’s value to buyers.

-Note: The information in this article is intended for websites and online businesses that are generating profit (not starter sites), and it may not be relevant for businesses generating more than $1 million per year in profit.
+Note: The information in this article is intended for websites and online businesses generating profit (not starter sites), and it may not be relevant for businesses generating more than $1 million per year in profit.
 Businesses with higher profits are likely to have higher valuations but fewer potential buyers.
-If that’s you, I’d recommend getting a valuation from a website broker or investment banker who deals with larger transactions, like Quiet Light.
+If that’s you, I’d recommend getting a valuation from a website broker like Quiet Light or an investment banker who deals with larger transactions.

 If you’re selling an e-commerce business, inventory adds an extra layer to the process.
-While each transaction is unique, inventory is often sold to the buyer at cost.
+While each transaction is unique, inventory is often sold to the buyer at cost, separate from the sale of other business assets.
 For example, if you paid $50,000 for the inventory you have at the time of the sale, the buyer would pay you $50,000 for that inventory on top of the sale price for the business.

 Free Website Value Calculators

-Using an online valuation calculator is one of the best ways to get a quick idea of how much your website is worth.
-However, many website value calculators are completely worthless.
-If you only enter your domain name and it shoots out a value, it’s not accurate.
+Using an online valuation calculator is one of the best ways to get a quick idea of your website’s worth.
+However, many website value calculators are completely baseless.
+If you only enter your domain name, and it shoots out a value, it’s not accurate.

 The type of calculator you should use will ask for details like: